-1. Contact licensed health care provider.

-2. Cool body as you would for heat stroke while waiting for medical personnel.
+- 1. Contact licensed health care provider. - 2.
+Cool body as you would for heat stroke while waiting for medical personnel.
 Activate your emergency action plan.

-Heat Stress And Athletic Participation
+Heat Stress and Athletic Participation

 Sports practices and contests are conducted in very hot and humid weather in many parts of the United States.
 This can lead to heat-related illnesses.
 Most of the heat-related problems have been associated with football, due to the special equipment and uniforms needed.
-From 1995 through the 2005 football season there have been 19 high school heat stroke deaths in football.
-This is not acceptable.
 Heatstroke deaths are fully preventable in high school sports if the proper precautions are taken.